geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The sullen Gnomes and Sprites of Fire engaged,<br>
 ’Till wearied all, a transient peace confined<br>
 Each martial hand, but fettered not the mind,<br>
-The Sprites, of rest impatient, every one
+The Sprites, of rest impatient, every one<br>

-" Loth to begin, yet wished the war begun i
+Loth to begin, yet wished the war begun;<br>

-" The flame to kindle, to the Prince of Fire
+The flame to kindle, to the Prince of Fire<br>

-" A Sylph I sent, who roused the monarch's ire;
+A Sylph I sent, who roused the monarch’s ire;<br>

-" Against the Gnomes he leads his hostile line,
+Against the Gnomes he leads his hostile line,<br>

-" And soon with him will Ocean's sovereign join;
+And soon with him will Ocean’s sovereign join;<br>

-" These powers at once their double war shall wage,
+These powers at once their double war shall wage,<br>

-" And from his bride Albruno's thoughts engage;
+And from his bride Albruno’s thoughts engage;<br>

-" ''Tis thine to aid us — seek the gloomy mine,
+’Tis thine to aid us — seek the gloomy mine,<br>

-" There urge thy suit, and tears and prayers combine;
+There urge thy suit, and tears and prayers combine;<br>

-" For there alone must fraud or force assail,
+For there alone must fraud or force assail,<br>

-" Tho' vain were force, such spells secure the Veil,
+Tho’ vain were force, such spells secure the Veil,<br>

-" And tho' our strength should burst the powerful chains,
+And tho’ our strength should burst the powerful chains,<br>

-" A stronger tye, thy plighted faith, remains.
+A stronger tye, thy plighted faith, remains.<br>

-" His hand alone, his breast should mercy warm,
+His hand alone, his breast should mercy warm,<br>

-** Thy pledge resigning, can dissolve the charm,
+Thy pledge resigning, can dissolve the charm,<br>

-" But if, observant of the stated hour, 410 J
+But if, observant of the stated hour,<br>

-" He come to bear thee to his bridal bower,
+He come to bear thee to his bridal bower,<br>

-" We can but mourn, — to save exceeds our power.
+We can but mourn, — to save exceeds our power.<br>

-" Where'er thou art, his mightier charms compel
+Where’er thou art, his mightier charms compel<br>

-" Their weeping slave to earth's remotest cell;
+Their weeping slave to earth’s remotest cell;<br>

-" But should he fail, by fraud or force delayed,
+But should he fail, by fraud or force delayed,<br>

-4&lt; 'Till night descending wrap this land in shade;
+’Till night descending wrap this land in shade;<br>

-" Vain are his hopes, for in an adverse course
+Vain are his hopes, for in an adverse course<br>
-" His spells rebounding with elastic force
+His spells rebounding with elastic force<br>
-" Unlock the casket they secur'd before,
+Unlock the casket they secur’d before,<br>
-" And the lost Veil compel him to restore;
+And the lost Veil compel him to restore;<br>
-" Then cling to Hope, best solace of our pain,
+Then cling to Hope, best solace of our pain,<br>
-" Herself a blessing, if her dreams be vain;
+Herself a blessing, if her dreams be vain;<br>
-" Nor dread the perils of the lonely road,
+Nor dread the perils of the lonely road,<br>
-" Or the dark horrors of his drear abode,
+Or the dark horrors of his drear abode,<br>
-" My watchful care thy safety shall provide,
+My watchful care thy safety shall provide,<br>
-" Thy guard in danger, as in doubt thy guide."
+Thy guard in danger, as in doubt thy guide.’”

-" He vanished: but that voice so sweet, so clear,
+"He vanished: but that voice so sweet, so clear,
 Yet thrilled with transport my delighted ear,
 I rose, and still a cloud of rich perfume,
 Shook from his wings, was floating in the room,